-- The initial diagnosis is shared with COLEACP’s Training Department in Brussels, which ensures that teaching methods and tools are adapted according to the target, subject and skill levels.
+- The initial diagnosis is shared with COLEAD’s Training Department in Brussels, which ensures that teaching methods and tools are adapted according to the target, subject and skill levels.

 - European expertise has been replaced by local expertise to promote local knowledge, accessibility, cost control and sustainable capacity building.

-- The training activities are part of a voluntary and continuous process on the part of both the beneficiary and COLEACP.
+- The training activities are part of a voluntary and continuous process on the part of both the beneficiary and COLEAD.
 Training can only be successful in the long term.

-- COLEACP seeks to maximise the scope and impact of its training through partnerships with other development actors, a knowledge-sharing policy, and the adaptation of training tools and methods to other sectors.
+- COLEAD seeks to maximise the scope and impact of its training through partnerships with other development actors, a knowledge-sharing policy, and the adaptation of training tools and methods to other sectors.

 SUSTAINABLE PRODUCTION AND TRADE